ToasterTech/copy/about.md

 ## Toaster Tech
 * FIRST Robotics Competition Team 5332
-* Spreading technology like butter on toast
+* Motto: Spreading technology like butter on toast
 * Open invite team
 * Located in Atlanta, Georgia
 * Founded in 2013 [ed. note: first comp season may be a more useful thing to put here?]
-* 501(c)(3) non-profit robotics team
+* 501(c)(3) non-profit
 * Received a Rookie Grant in 2014 which has a residual through 2016
-* We are committed to giving students who would otherwise not have an opportunity to participate in FRC the chance to do so.
+* Committed to giving students who would otherwise not have an opportunity to participate in FRC the chance to do so
-* Parents play an important role in supervision and support
 * Mentored by Georgia Tech RoboJackets, which allows us to interact with their other teams and use their machine shop
 * Recipients of multiple grants including the WIT (Women in Technology) Grant
 * Hosted by LEAD (Learners and Educators of Atlanta and Decatur)
-* Born out of a collaboration of the Georgia Tech RoboJackets and LEAD for students who might not otherwise have access to a robotics team
+* Born out of a collaboration of the Georgia Tech RoboJackets and LEAD
 * Regular meeting location: Georgia Tech Student Competition Center, 575 14th Street
 * Meet 3-4 times a week
 * We also mentor an FLL Team, Noodle, for younger students to enter the world of FIRST